 What Is Included in A Separation Agreement?

-A separation agreement will usually cover issues like property division, spousal support, child support, and child parenting matters.
-This matter is governed by section 54 of the Family Law Act, which provides for two people living separate and apart to enter into an agreement covering, among others, the following:
+Separation agreements will usually cover issues like property division, spousal support, child support, and child parenting matters.
+Section 54 of the Family Law Act governs this matter, allowing two separated individuals to enter into an agreement covering, among other things:

 - Child and spousal support